-As summer blockbuster season gets underway, you might be forgiven for thinking that there's a lack of imagination at the cinema in 2017.
+As summer blockbuster season gets underway, you might be forgiven for thinking there's a lack of imagination in cinema this year.
 But fear not.
 Between the 80s reboots and top auteurs at work, the rest of the year on the big screen looks thrilling.
 Here's 15 of the best to watch out for.

 Sofia Coppola's much anticipated retelling of the 1971 Don Siegel film, reimagines the story from a female perspective.
 The Beguiled sees wounded civil war soldier (Colin Farrell) turn up at the door of a girls boarding school in the south, and con his way into each woman's heart.
-Nicole Kidman is the headmistress, Elle Fanning and Kirsten Dunst co-star.
+Nicole Kidman is the headmistress while Elle Fanning and Kirsten Dunst co-star.
 They do not, it seems, take this lying down.
-14 July.

 Valerian and the City of a Thousand Planets

 Luc Besson is back with a new, visually stunning, sci-fi epic.
 Based on a French graphic novel, Dane DeHaan and Cara Delevingne star as two human operatives sent to safeguard Alpha, an ever expanding metropolis where diverse species gather together.
 The director of The Fifth Element gets to run wild with his imagined future.

 You Were Never Really Here